Meskheti: History

-The ancient tribe of Meskhetians is the first known inhabitants of the modern Samtskhe-Javakheti region.
+The ancient tribe of Meskhetians were among the earliest known inhabitants of the modern Samtskhe-Javakheti region.

 Between the 2nd millennium BC and the 4th century BC, Meskheti was part of the kingdom of Diauehi.
-It was subsequently, until the 6th century, part of the Kingdom of Iberia.
+It subsequently became part of the Kingdom of Iberia, remaining so until the 6th century.

-During the 10th-15th centuries, this region was a part of the united Georgian Kingdom.
-In the 16th century it was the independent Principality of Samtskhe until it was occupied and annexed by the Ottoman Empire.
+From the 10th to the 15th centuries, the region was part of the Kingdom of Georgia.
+In the 16th century, it became part of the independent Principality of Samtskhe until it was occupied and annexed by the Ottoman Empire.

-In 1829-1917 the region was a part of Tiflis Governorate, and then briefly (1918–1921) part of the Democratic Republic of Georgia.
-Between 1921-1990 it was a part of the Soviet Union, as the Georgian SSR.
+From 1829 to 1917, the region was part of the Tiflis Governorate, and from 1918 to 1921, it was briefly part of the Democratic Republic of Georgia.
+From 1921 to 1990, it was part of the Soviet Union, as the Georgian SSR.

-Meskheti is now part of the Samtskhe-Javakheti region, together with Javakheti and Tori.
+Today, Meskheti is part of the Samtskhe-Javakheti region, together with Javakheti and Tori.